 A UE may indicate its capability to support NR paging subgrouping during registration procedure when the UE:

 - initiates a registration procedure with 5GS registration type IE not set to "emergency registration"; and

 - does not have an active emergency PDU session.

+NOTE: The requirements for UE-ID based PEI are specified in 3GPP TS 38.300 [27].